Dena Standley | August 07, 2023

 There are 16 lawsuits filed against the agency in the U.S., all based on violations of the Fair Debt Collection Practices Act (FDCPA).
-DNF Associates LLC might not have a rating with the BBB; 64 Customer Complaints on the website show dissatisfied customers.
+DNF Associates LLC might not have an official rating with the BBB; dozens of complaints on the website show dissatisfied customers.
 These complaints involve issues with identity theft, difficulty contacting DNF Associates to discuss settlements, and inaccurate information on credit reports.

 U.S. debt buyers are skyrocketing.
 If DNF Associates LLC claims you owe them money, that does not mean you are obligated to pay.
 It is common for DNF Associates LLC to purchase undocumented debts, debts that have exceeded the statute of limitations or are illegal.
 If DNF Associates LLC has dunned you or sued you, you must know your consumer rights.
 Your defense or your claim against them may be valid.

 How do you handle all this pressure?
 Don't hide your displeasure, especially if it's legitimate.
 Most credit-tracking agencies have serious flaws.
 In 2020, more than half of complaints to the Consumer Financial Protection Bureau were from consumers who claimed agencies contacted them about debts they did not owe - a 25% increase from the two years prior.